 Digital Transformation: Business Models to Lead Digital Customer Experiences

-In Altimeter’s latest research, we uncovered that digital transformation is a re-alignment of, or new investment in, technology and business models with a pointed purpose: to more effectively engage digital consumers at every touchpoint in the customer experience lifecycle.
+In Altimeter’s range of research, we uncovered that digital transformation is a re-alignment of, or new investment in, technology and business models with a pointed purpose: to more effectively engage digital consumers at every touchpoint in the customer experience life cycle.
 Understanding the digital customer experience (DCX) is one of the primary catalysts for businesses placing substantial investment in digital transformation.

 But, why does it matter?
 What makes digital transformation so important NOW?
 Social, mobile, real-time, and other disruptive technologies are aligning like never before to necessitate big changes within organizations, forcing them to adapt in order to maintain relevancy.
 Digital transformation is significant because it is finally driving real change within businesses; they’re developing new models, team structures, and customer-centered philosophies along the way.

-For the better part of the last year, my colleague Brian Solis and I researched the current state of digital transformation efforts among best-in-class organizations.
+For the better part of the last year, I researched the current state of digital transformation efforts among best-in-class organizations.
 We spoke with 20 ecosystem contributors to understand what digital transformation is, what its benefits are, what catalysts drive it, and what challenges lie ahead.
 We looked for insights into how companies are transforming from the inside out in order to formulate best practices amidst a time of crucial change.
-We found:
+Here’s what we found: